bewakes/assistant/README.md

 - python3
 - vlc
 - A GOOGLE API KEY (which is used to search for songs)
+- netcat (to communicate with vlc, like play/pause/next etc)

 ## A sample command and result
 ```